Show HN: I am Building a Producthunt alternative

 Also, agreed with the feedback from muhammadusman about having a product page.
 Right now, it's just a list of links with synopsis - not enough to intrigue me to explore further.

-• klntsky a year ago
+• klntsky 2 years ago

 Product hunt clones should all launch on each other

-• stevekemp a year ago
+• stevekemp 2 years ago

 ProductHunt has been gamed to the extent that it's no longer in any way real - it's just who can spam the most.